 Boston: A City for Everyone

-Boston is chock-full of history, good food, and friendly people.
-Some big cities seem intimidating, but Boston finds a way to be a city for every man.
+Boston is rich in history, offers excellent food, and is home to friendly people.
+Some big cities seem intimidating, but Boston finds a way to be a city for everyone.
 It is a pretty easy city to navigate on foot or by subway.
 With little time left, we hit the streets, searching for all Boston had to offer.

 Trinity Church, Copley Square, Boston.